 Growing up in a Pentecostal Church when a dedication ceremony was being performed, (a Christian tradition that dedicates the infant to God and welcomes the baby into the church), the Pastor would ask the congregation to vow and accept responsibility to teach and train the child [in the ways of the Lord].
 Thus, the meaning of this proverb can be expanded to imply that a community can work together for the benefit of one main goal.
 The purpose of Patchwork aligns with this; to help and support our loved ones, ease the stress of milestone events and grant them experiences that bring them joy.

 Celebrating the birth of a new baby?
 Use Patchwork to ask your village for help

 As new parents, you need as much help as possible.
 The beauty of Patchwork is that because it is a digital platform, your family do not need to be close by to be able to lend a helping hand.
-So even in a post-covid world your ‘village’ can feel close and show their love from a distance.
+So even if family and friends are overseas or unable to meet up in real life, your ‘village’ can feel close and show their love from a distance.
 Setting up a Patchwork template is a super-easy way to ask your ‘village’ for precisely what you want and need for a new-born.
 Whether that is asking for cash contributions, gifts, time or skills.
 Patchwork can be used for organising a baby shower, decorating the nursery or even asking family and friends to bring food after giving birth.
 Whatever your need is Patchwork can help.